nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_13_SavingQueries.md

 On the Explore Data page, we can save query searches as a virtual study.
 This option will save all the filters in your query.
 Unlike the participant sets, this virtual study *will* update if new data is added to the portal and fits the query filters.

 For example, let's save a joint query virtual study.
-After entering query terms, click on "Save":
+After entering query terms, click on <span class="highlight_txt">Save</span>:

 ![](../images-kf/KF_savevirtualstudy1.png "Save virtual study")

-Give the virtual study a name and description, then click "Save":
+Give the virtual study a name and description, then click <span class="highlight_txt">Save</span>:

 ![](../images-kf/KF_savevirtualstudy2.png "Name and study description")

-The saved virtual study will be added to the "My Saved Queries" panel on the portal Dashboard:
+The saved virtual study will be added to the <span class="highlight_txt">My Saved Queries</span> panel on the portal Dashboard:

 ![](../images-kf/KF_savevirtualstudy3.png "My Saved Queries")